 Exception: At time of adoption of this code, existing private sewage systems shall be allowed to remain in use until failure or repairs are necessary.
-Then connection to public sewer shall be required if it is available.
+Then connection to public sewer shall be required if it is available, and the lot of record is less than 1 acre in size.